 There's also an Individual Election Period (IEP) that you can use once.
-Your IEP begins the month before your 65th birthday, includes your birth month, and continues the month after your birth month.
+Your IEP is a 90 day period around your 65th birthday.
+It starts the month before you turn 65 and ends the month after.

-Enrollment couldn’t be easier.
-There are three ways.
-The first way is to call a plan directly.
+- Call a plan directly.
 If you know the plan you want, this way is quick and easy.

-The second way is to go to www.Medicare.gov and enroll through the government website.
+- Go to www.Medicare.gov and enroll through the government website.
 From there you can look up your medications, compare plans, and get your application started online.

-South Dakota Medicare Advantage Plans vs. Original Medicare with a Medicare Supplement
+Medicare Advantage vs. Original Medicare with a Supplement

 If you're not familiar with Medigap policies, and how they protect you from medical care liability, please review our South Dakota Medigap Plans page.
 All Medigap plans are standardized.
 That means you can chose the plan you need based on best price without worrying about the benefits.

 The private health insurance data we publish is received from public data files provided by the U.S. federal government.
 We make every attempt to keep our databases up-to-date.
 In spite of this, we simply cannot ensure the exactness of the details.
 Only a licensed health insurance agent can give you a binding quote.